yiyilive/transport/vnet/README.md

 ## Implementation

 ### Design Policy
-* Each pion package should have config object which has `Net` (of type vnet.Net) property. (just like how we distribute `LoggerFactory` throughout the pion project.
+* Each yiyilive package should have config object which has `Net` (of type vnet.Net) property. (just like how we distribute `LoggerFactory` throughout the yiyilive project.
 * DNS => a simple dictionary (global)?
 * Each Net has routing capability (a goroutine)
 * Use interface provided net package as much as possible